Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/upgrading-tailwind-v2-to-v3.md

 npm install -D tailwindcss@latest postcss@latest autoprefixer@latest
 ```

-For instance, if you are using any plugins like the [`tailwindcss/typography` plugin](https://daily-dev-tips.com/posts/make-your-life-easy-with-the-tailwind-typography-plugin/), we also have to update all of those.
+For instance, if you use any plugins like the [`tailwindcss/typography` plugin](https://daily-dev-tips.com/posts/make-your-life-easy-with-the-tailwind-typography-plugin/), we also have to update all of those.

 You can again use a similar approach for updating this: